weiwarren/q-dev-demo/README.md

  not store any user data.

 # Amazon Q App
-- [ ] Terminal integration - for git commit messages / cli autocompletion
+- [ ] Q cli - powerful developer extension in terminal (claude 3.7)
 - [ ] other features

 # What is not suppoerted in Q Dev inline suggestion